paintparty/rygb-js/readme.md

 &nbsp;
 <br>

 Any desired hue can be expressed by determining the appropriate pair, then mixing the two associated primaries in relative parts.
-For example, the notation `'r2y3'` results in a yellowish-orange hue that is exactly 2 parts red and 3 parts yellow.
+For example, the notation `'r2y3'` results in a reddish-yellow hue that is exactly 2 parts red and 3 parts yellow.

 RYGB was created for coding-centric design/development workflows.
 It is intended for rapid prototyping, graphic design, illustration, animation, and scenarios when experimental color choices may happen frequently.
 In such cases, the repeated context-switching inherent with the use of traditional GUI color-selection tools may be both cumbersome and undesirable.